 Our mini cruise to Orkney and Shetland is one of our most popular tours offering people a rare chance to visit two of the most northerly British Isles.
 The highlight of the tour is undoubtedly the guided excursions on Orkney and Shetland and cruising with Northlink Ferries.
-The delights of this tour are further enhanced with the journey north through the spectacular highlands and the wonderful opportunities for sight-seeing en-route to Perth, where we include a stay of 2 nights.
+The delights of this tour are further enhanced with the journey north through the spectacular highlands and the wonderful opportunities for sight-seeing en-route.

 Skara Brae • Skaill House • Scapa Flow • Italian Chapel • Ring of Brodgar • Ponies

-Day 1 Travel into Scotland with a first overnight stay in the Glasgow area.
+Day 1 Travel into Scotland with an overnight stay in the Glasgow area.

 Day 2 Continue north with a recommended stop in Pitlochry, where an optional distillery visit can be arranged.
 Travel through the mountainous Highlands via the towns of Aviemore and the highland capital of Inverness.
-Time at leisure in Inverness before completing today's journey to the far north town of Thurso or Wick.
+Time at leisure in Inverness before completing today’s journey to Wick.

-Day 3 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
-A soup and sandwiches lunch will be served en route.
+Day 4 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
+A soup and sandwich lunch will be served en route.
 Reboard the coach in Stromness and meet your local guide.